 You will need iOS 10.3 or watchOS 3.2 to use Siri with Debit & Credit.
-To create meaningful transactions, you need to be using locations for your payees.
+For better experience, it is recommended to also use locations for your payees.

 How to Use Siri With Debit & Credit